 The European Union is the world-leading producer of wine.
-Between 2014 and 2018, the average annual production was 167 million hectolitres.
-It accounts for 45% of world wine-growing areas, 65% of production, 60% of global consumption and 70% of exports.
+Between 2016 and 2020, the average annual production was 165 million hectolitres.
+In 2020, it accounted for 45% of global wine-growing areas, 64% of production and 48% of consumption.
+Wine is the largest EU agri-food sector in terms of exports (7.6% of agri-food value exported in 2020).

 Since the first common market organisation (CMO) in 1962, the wine market has developed considerably.
 The latest wine reform adopted in 2008, revised and included in the 2013 single CMO envisaged the following three goals: